 If you are buying from a developer, they may try to recommend their preferred legal team.
 It is more important, though, to find an independent lawyer who will put your interests first.
 Ideally, choose someone experienced in conveyancing new build properties.
 They will be familiar with your lender’s requirements and other issues specific to new builds.

 Do not delay discussing your purchase with your lawyer.
 They can ensure the developer is legally bound to complete your property in accordance with the agreed plans and specifications, so you avoid any nasty surprises.

 They can also check that the plot plan agrees with the Land Registry’s records.
 Unfortunately, it is not uncommon for plot boundaries to alter as a building estate develops, without the necessary changes being recorded at the Land Registry.
 Resolving any discrepancies early on can keep your purchase on track and prevent disputes in the future.

 Remember, contracts for newbuild properties often include a clause allowing developers to alter layouts or boundaries but they will only have to consult the buyer if such alterations have a major impact on the value or amenity of the property.

-If you are interested in a new build property, or buying or selling a house, contact Matthew Sabine conveyancing solicitor/lawyer in our residential property team on 01732 770660 or email@example.com
+If you are interested in a new build property or buying or selling a house, contact our conveyancing team on 01732 770660 or [email protected]

 The contents of this article are for the purposes of general awareness only.
 They do not purport to constitute legal or professional advice.
 The law may have changed since this article was published.
 Readers should not act on the basis of the information included and should take appropriate professional advice upon their own particular circumstances